viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 The `terraform plan -target=resource` flag can be used to target a specific resource.
 Generally used as means to operate an isolated portions of very large configurations.

-Usually if additional rsource will add to existing terraform configuration again we need to run the `terraform plan` command it will refersh the state file along with display what we have added the newly resource.
+Usually if additional resource will add to existing terraform configuration again we need to run the `terraform plan` command it will refersh the state file along with display what we have added the newly resource.

 Instead we can add  terraform plan `-refresh=false` We can prevent terraform from querying the current state during opertions like terraform plan.
 It will reduce the No. of API calls here.